heart attack

 Q. How do I avoid a heart attack?

-To help prevent a heart attack, living a healthy lifestyle is important.
-Maintain a balanced diet, exercise regularly, manage stress, quit smoking, drink alcohol in moderation, and take care of any health conditions such as high blood pressure, high cholesterol, or diabetes.
+Living a healthy lifestyle is vital to help prevent a heart attack.
+Maintain a balanced diet, exercise regularly, manage stress, quit smoking, drink alcohol in moderation, and treat any health conditions such as high blood pressure, high cholesterol, or diabetes.
 By taking these steps, you can reduce your risk of a heart attack and improve your overall health.

 Q. How do you stop a heart attack in progress?

-If you suspect you or someone else is having a heart attack, it’s crucial to seek emergency medical help immediately by calling emergency services.
-While waiting for help to arrive, administering aspirin if available and performing CPR if trained can help improve the chances of survival.
+If you suspect that you or someone else is having a heart attack, it is vital to seek emergency medical help immediately by calling emergency services.
+While waiting for help to arrive, if aspirin is available, it may be beneficial to administer it.
+Additionally, if you are trained in CPR, performing it can improve your chances of survival.
+Trained in CPR, performing it can enhance the chances of survival.

 Q. What is 1 rule for surviving a heart attack?